Bonnot Gang

-The Bonnot Gang (La Bande à Bonnot) was a French criminal anarchist group that operated in France and Belgium during the late Belle Époque, from 1911 to 1912.
-Composed of individuals who identified with the emerging illegalist milieu, the gang used cutting-edge technology (including automobiles and repeating rifles) not yet available to the French police.
+The Bonnot Gang (French: La Bande à Bonnot), or The Tragic Bandits (Les Bandes Tragiques), was a French criminal anarchist group that operated in France and Belgium during the late Belle Époque from 1911 to 1912.
+Composed of individuals who identified with the illegalist milieu, the gang used new technology, such as cars and repeating rifles not then available to the police.

-Originally referred to by the press as simply "The Auto Bandits" as its members carried out the first motorized robberies and bank raids in world history, the gang was dubbed "The Bonnot Gang" after Jules Bonnot gave an interview at the office of Le Petit Parisien, a popular daily paper.
+The press originally referred to them as simply "The Auto Bandits", as they carried out the first motorized robberies and bank raids in world history.
+They have been called the "inventors of the motorized get-away".
+The group also earned the moniker Les bandes tragiques from the press due to a sense of the group's "desperate courage", who were painted as tragicomic figures for their working-class origins and espoused anarchist politics.
+Ultimately, the gang became known by the title of "The Bonnot Gang" after Jules Bonnot gave an interview at the office of Le Petit Parisien, a popular daily paper.
 Bonnot's perceived prominence within the group was later reinforced by his high-profile death during a shootout with French police in Choisy-le-Roi.